qinyichen/Tie-Decay-Epidemics/README.md

 you through the process.

 ## Quick Start
-First, install all the basic packages.
+First, import all the basic packages.
 ```python
 >>> import tie_decay_epidemics as tde
 >>> import numpy as np
 >>> import pandas as pd
 ```

-Construct a tie-decay network with 10 nodes.
+Construct a tie-decay network.
 ```python
 >>> nodes = np.arange(10)
 >>> G = tde.TieDecay_Graph(nodes)